Dougie Squires: Choreography

-As well as TV work he has been involved with theatrical productions and fund-raising events.
+As well as television work he was involved with theatrical productions and fund-raising events.
 In 2009 he was awarded the Order of the British Empire for his services to the Performing Arts and was appointed Member of the Royal Victorian Order (MVO) in the 2017 New Year Honours for services to choreography and stage direction of royal pageants.

 The Young Generation

 The Young Generation were a dancing and singing group created specifically for BBC television in the late 1960s and thus were the first act of their kind to regularly appear on British TV.
 The troupe were choreographed originally by Dougie Squires who chose the founding members of the troupe.
 The group were mainly dancers, but also sang songs either accompanying other singers or performing stand alone numbers.
 Their BBC debut came on the 1967 series The Rolf Harris Show.